ilcato/homebridge-fibaro-home-center/README.md

 + Fix error making it impossible to turn off poller update.
 + Upgraded to homebridge 1.7.0.
 + Upgraded dependencies.

-### Version 1.6.0
-+ Added the ability to have devices with the same name in the same room (in Fibaro configuration).
-This applies to newly added devices or devices with updated name or room.
-For existing devices, changing the name of the device or assigning it to another room will give a new uuid and thus it may break the automation in HomeKit (as before), but it will also cause the transition to a new internal mechanism that will not suffer for such a problems in the future.
-The update itself will not change anything - it will not break devices or automations.
-+ Fix an error that occurs when there is a room without a name.
-+ One address field - the URL field now supports both: URL and IP.
-Field "host" is deprecated and will be removed in the future.
-+ Upgraded some package dependencies.

 #### See all: [Releases](https://github.com/ilcato/homebridge-fibaro-home-center/releases)